domeqdev-archived/antialt/README.md

-### ❌ This repository is no longer supported and has many bugs!
+### ❌ This repository is no longer supported but it works idk why 🤔
 ### ▶ AntiAlt has been moved to [Slash Bot](https://discord4.fun/)